-- Chickenpox and shingles: In the past week there were no chickenpox or shingles presentations to sentinel GPs and the number of presentations to EDs remained stable. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.
+- Chickenpox and shingles: In the past week there were no chickenpox presentations to sentinel GPs and the number of shingles presentations increased.
+The number of chickenpox presentations to EDs increased in the past week while shingles presentations remained stable. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.